jesseneal/prometheus/README.md

 # prometheus
-This is a work and process and mainly just Prometheus, Grafana, and an export for my monitoring server.
+This is a work and process and mainly just Prometheus, Grafana, and an exporter for my monitoring server running on my Raspberry Pi at home.